ahmed-abdellatif/php-ecommerce-store/README.md

 <img src="https://github.com/Ahmed760/Complete-PHP-Login-System/blob/master/image-guide/MAMP-2.png" max-width="75%">

-# Directing MAMP to point to your project
+# Using MAMP to point to your project directory

 In order for our web applications to become viewable on the mamp server, we must first tell MAMP where our project directory is located.
 This way MAMP can properly display our web application through their local server.